§ 19-14.1-10. Special exemptions.

 (6) The acquisition of retail or loan installment contracts by an entity whose sole business in this state is acquiring them from federal banks receivers or liquidators;

-(8) Any municipal, state or federal agency which makes, brokers, or funds loans or acts as a lender or a loan broker.
-This exemption includes exclusive agents or exclusive contractors of the agency specifically designated by the agency to perform those functions on behalf of the agency and which has notified the director, in writing, of the exclusive agency or contract.
+(8) Any municipal, state or federal agency that makes, brokers, or funds loans or acts as a lender or a loan broker.
+This exemption includes exclusive agents or exclusive contractors of the agency specifically designated by the agency to perform those functions on behalf of the agency and which has notified the director, in writing, of the exclusive agency or contract; or

 (c) No license to make or fund loans, or to act as a lender or small loan lender shall be required of any person who engages in deferred deposit transactions (commonly known as "pay-day advance") while holding a valid license to cash checks pursuant to chapter 14 of this title.